UC-Boulder/metaair_sleep/README.md

 # metaair_sleep
-Code for Creating MetaAIR Sleep Variables
-Code created in colloboration with Dr. Celine Vetter
+Code for Creating MetaAIR Sleep Variables.
+This code was created in colloboration with Dr. Celine Vetter as part of Wacim's honors thesis project.